3D Shape Knowledge Graph for Cross-domain 3D Shape Retrieval: Our Approach

 \subsection{Similarity Measure}

-Based on previous processing, we have constructed a 3D shape knowledge graph and generated entity embeddings.
+Based on the above process, a 3D shape knowledge graph and corresponding entity embeddings are generated.
 The next issue is how to manage the similarity measure between the candidate shapes and the query shape/image according to these embeddings.
 In this section, we will detail our solution.

 Given a query shape $Q$, the query image $I$ and a large 3D shape dataset $\mathbb{M}$, the purpose of 3D shape retrieval is to construct a similarity measure function to calculate the similarity between query shape $Q$, query picture $I$ and candidate shape$M\in \mathbb{M}$.
 In this work, we first build the 3D shape knowledge graph on the dataset $\mathbb{M}$, query shape $Q$ and query image $I$.
 Then, the GCN model is utilized to generate the related embeddings for each entity.
 Finally, we measure the similarity between $Q/I$ and $M$ according to these embeddings.